Itō Jakuchū: Jakuchū gafu (Album of Jakuchū)

+Jōkyōshū (Impromptu Pleasures Afloat)

-Despite his commercial successes, however, Jakuchū can be said to have lived the life of a literary intellectual (bunjin).
+Jakuchū can be said to have lived the life of a literary intellectual (bunjin).
 He was friends with many notable bunjin, went on journeys with them, and was influenced by their artistic styles.
 His own degree of experimentation was a result of a combination of this bunjin influence and his own personal creative drive.
 In addition to his experiments with Western materials and perspective, Jakuchū also employed on occasion a method called taku hanga (拓版画, "rubbing prints").
 This method used woodblocks to resemble a Chinese technique of ink rubbings of inscribed stone slabs, and was employed by Jakuchū in a number of works, including a scroll entitled "Impromptu Pleasures Afloat" (乗興舟, Jōkyōshū), depicting his and his mentor, Daiten Kenjo's (大典顕常), journey down the Yodo River.
 The piece is currently residing in The Metropolitan Museum of Art in New York.
-Itō Jakuchū’s scroll was created using the technique of taku-hanga which allows the background of the scroll to be black while Daiten Kenjo's texts and the artist's details are presented in greys and whites.
+Itō Jakuchū's scroll was created using the technique of taku-hanga which allows the background of the scroll to be black while Daiten Kenjo's texts and the artist's details are presented in greys and whites.

 In the spring of 1767, both Daiten and Jakuchū decided to travel to Osaka via boat on the Yodo River, which connects Kyoto and Osaka.
 The 39-foot scroll, "Impromptu Pleasures Afloat" (乗興舟, Jōkyōshū), commemorates and illustrates the journey.
 The handscroll is the entire Yodo River from morning to night.
 The scroll contains short impromptu Chinese poems inscribed by Daiten inspired by the scenery seen on the journey, which mirrors how the river itself transported ideas.
 Daiten also includes the names of landmarks and other important areas of the Yodo River.
 Jakuchū seems to borrow stylistic elements and motifs from the "Eight Views of Xiaoxiang" (Chinese: 瀟湘八景; pinyin: Xiāoxiāng Bājǐng) like the evening sun, clear skies, white sails, a temple's evening bell, and finishing villages.